 And this is where I think most people would begin to turn away, unfortunately.
 The game is slow, especially if you are playing on your own.
 The majority of your time will be spent in the 4-wheel drive mode which means you will require petrol more often – or you can stick to 2-wheel drive and deal with moving at a fraction of the speed as you succumb to the mud.
 In multiplayer, this game is a blast!
 You can have a lot of fun with friends or strangers as you all work together to get through the level – the online side is still very healthy as well.
 One other thing to keep in mind, if you play a multiplayer game and have to quit then the game will save what you got up to so that the next time you jump in everything will be as it was.
 This is a great feature in a game like this which takes a few hours to complete as you don’t want your playthrough to be lost just because you had to call it a night halfway through.

 If you want to play smaller, more objective focused levels then there are nine challenges for you to undertake, each with the customary ‘three-stars’ to achieve.
-These are short (around 15-30 mins each) challenges which have you trying to complete a set goal whilst adhering to certain objectives.
-For example, Pick up a trailer and drive to a town without damaging yourself or another vehicle, driving on the wrong side of the road, and you have to use the first person view for the entire playthrough.
+These are short (around 15-30 mins each) challenges that have you trying to complete a set goal whilst adhering to certain objectives.
+For example, Pick up a trailer and drive to a town without damaging yourself or another vehicle, driving on the wrong side of the road, and you have to use the first-person view for the entire playthrough.
 The challenges get harder as you go along and not only offer something different to do but I also found them useful as mini-tutorials on how to do different things which weren’t shown in the official ‘tutorial’ section.

 The campaign itself has you driving across six massive maps via the use of many different vehicles.
 All throughout the game, you will truly understand what it is like to drive in these situations as the developers have managed to really capture the reality of driving through these Siberian landscapes.
 I can’t think of any other game, especially on consoles, which has this level of detail when it comes to a simulation game.
-There are farming simulators which people play for relaxation but they don’t seem to pack the same punch as this one.
+There are farming simulators that people play for relaxation but they don’t seem to pack the same punch as this one.
 I feel this is for a different crowd, it’s not for people who just want to sit back and relax whilst they hire NPCs to do most of the work as they amass a fortune, this is for people who like to get their hands dirty and feel truly accomplished for successfully completing a mission.

 - Best real-world physics I have seen in a game to date